2021: H – April A to Z: Mama in Photos…

 This photo above was taken in our house on Hillcrest Ave… and I’m assuming I took it.
 Love seeing the spinning wheel lamp, although I have no real memory of it.
 The art on the brick wall was made by mama… they are thread cones from the mill Granddaddy Bryan worked in.
 This might have been during her gold period… let me explain.
 I’ve always noticed that mama often painted things different colors through the years… seems gold might have been the first, then later black, then gray.
 I can just picture granddaddy stuffing his overalls with cones daily and walking home with them sticking out of his pockets; he lived just down the street from the mill and walked back and forth to work, as many locals did.

-While the blonde hair remained… it soon became more puffy in teasing!
+While the blonde hair remained… it soon became more puffy with teasing!
 Mama here with a friend on a trip to Texas.
 She always reminded me more of an airline stewardess in this photograph… which is something she always wanted to be later in life, but the rules hadn’t changed at that time to allow older women to fly.
 If rules had changed, she surely would have taken to the wild blue wonders of the sky!
+It was this hairstyle that she began her phase of only wearing “one” earring… as she swept her hair over one ear… and soon became her trademark.

 Her hair might have been taken down a notch here… and for some reason her outfit here reminds me of a pantsuit I had years before this….
 Hmm maybe she took it apart and revamped herself an outfit.
 I’m sure, wherever the fabric came from, she sewed it.
 I don’t remember mama ever buying clothes off the rack… as they never suited her!